 As part of the radical overhaul of care and protection and youth justice services, Cabinet committed to a significant programme of legislative reform to underpin the operation of the new system.

-The Children, Young Persons and their Families (Advocacy, Workforce and Age Settings) Amendment Bill came into effect on 1 April 2017 and includes:
+The Children, Young Persons and their Families (Advocacy, Workforce and Age Settings) Amendment Bill passed into law on 1 April 2017 and included:

 - extending the care and protection system to include 17 year olds

 - ensuring the views of our tamariki are heard and taken onto account